Tadeas-Jun/Palettey/README.md

 More color formats can be added per suggestions.

 ## Palette-generating algorithms
-The bot currently uses two algorithms to generate the color palettes, both available as separate commands.
+The bot currently uses three algorithms to generate the color palettes, all available as separate commands.

 The Darken-Ligten algorithm places the input color in the middle of the palette and generates darker / lighter colors around it by subtracting / adding a constant value to each of the RGB values.
 The first example palette was generated using this algorithm and the input color `#2d2c2c`.